 Communication and persuasion.
 The job is, at its core, sales.
 You will call on physician offices, lobby medical secretaries for appointments, give product presentations to skeptical clinicians, and work through objections.
 Nurses who are excellent patient educators often have the communication foundation for this – but patient education and sales are not the same skill, and candidates who underestimate this distinction struggle.

 Network access.
 Do you know people?
 Do local physicians, hospitalists, or specialists take your calls?
-Prior HCP relationships are a genuine competitive advantage in pharma hiring.
-This is not listed in job requirements, but it shows up in interviews.
+Prior HCP relationships are a real competitive advantage in pharma hiring.
+Job postings rarely list this, and interviews probe it hard.

 Business acumen.
 Understanding market share, formulary tier positioning, and cost-of-treatment comparisons matters quickly in pharma roles.
 Nurses from clinical backgrounds sometimes find this commercial framing foreign.